Do I Need a Dedicated IP Address?

 That said, a dedicated IP address is not going to magically transport your site to the number one position in Google’s search engine results pages (SERPs).
 But here’s the thing—if you’re trying to help your site rank well, don’t you want to give it every advantage possible?
 If there are 15 things you can do that may help your site do better in the SERPs, why would you only do 12 of them if you can do them all?

-There are two aspects to the SEO argument: ranking and spam.
+There are two aspects to the SEO argument for dedicated IPs: ranking and spam.

 Some search engine optimization (SEO) professionals believe search engines are more likely to trust a site on a dedicated IP address and give it a higher search engine ranking.
 There is a lot of debate about that theory, and almost no evidence to back it up.